 I am honored to have been hired as the Superintendent of Kalamazoo RESA, as Kalamazoo is widely known to be a forward-thinking community with a strong commitment to educating children very well.
 Thirty years ago, I decided to become an educator because I knew from my own experiences the significant impact educators could have on young people.
 It may sound cliché to say that educators shape the future, but it is true.
 After receiving wonderful educational opportunities, challenges, and encouragements from my family, teachers, directors, coaches, and a bus driver, I knew that I wanted to commit my life to trying to give students those type of experiences.
 After teaching students social studies at the middle school and high school level for a little over three years, I sought administrative positions as I saw the potential to positively impact the culture of a school, district, and community by being in leadership.
 Over twenty years later, I not only see the potential, but have seen the reality of positive school cultures greatly helping students fulfill their potential.
 I am proud to have the opportunity to work collaboratively with our constituent schools, institutions of higher education, community organizations, and employers in order to position our students to be ready for the competitive global economy they are entering.
 Their world is far different than the one most adults entered years ago and Kalamazoo RESA has been and will continue to evolve to meet the changing needs of our students and communities.

 I have been so impressed with the staff I have met at Kalamazoo RESA and how they perform their jobs with high levels of skill and passion.
 The assumption of leadership of the Head Start program is an important challenge for Kalamazoo RESA and we are completely committed to helping the youngest students in the county reach their potential by helping prepare them for Kindergarten.
+We are also proud to be leading the area in the development of an Early/Middle College in partnership with Kalamazoo Valley Community College.
 Kalamazoo RESA is a leader among Educational Service Agencies/Intermediate School Districts in our state and has numerous assets upon which to build a great future for the children in our county.